 Applicants for this course must provide evidence that they hold a bachelor degree (or equivalent or higher) in any discipline (subject to verification by the Course Coordinator).

-Applicants with international qualifications must demonstrate English equivalency at Academic IELTS: 7.0 overall with a writing score of 6.5 (or equivalent).
+Students may study from anywhere in the world, however applicants with international qualifications that were not delivered in English must demonstrate English equivalency at Academic IELTS: 7.0 overall with a writing score of 6.5 (or equivalent).

 As participants will be investigating their own teaching practices and contexts, it is highly desirable that they are already engaged in tertiary teaching in some way.